Ektak3088/Topic-Modeling---Quora-Questions/README.md

 3)Topic Modeling with Randomized_SVD - Sklearn.
 The choice of number of topics will depend on what number gives meaningful topics.
 I have selected 20 number of topics.
-Please explain different topics that you have extracted.
+Explained different topics that I have extracted.